 This recipe was mostly adapted from the China Si Chuan Food site.

 - To make the wrapper: Pour the vegetable oil, honey, and water into a large mixing bowl.
 Whisk well until they are all combined.
 Sift in a third of the flour and whisk.
 Sift in the rest of the flour and use a spatula to fold the flour in - as you work, the dough will start to become shaggy.
 Be patient - as you fold, you may notice that the flour slowly "soaks in".
 When there is very little loose flour left, set aside the spatula and use your hands to knead the dough together into one mass.
 Roll into a ball - most of the dry flour should by now be absorbed, but if you still see uneven bits, knead the ball a few more times.
 Once everything is evenly mixed, wrap well with saran wrap, and let rest at room temperature for 1 hour.

-- (For the proportions of filling and dough, see notes below.)
+- (For the proportions of filling and dough, see the notes section below.)
 Measure the filling out into separate portions according to weight and roll each portion into a ball.
 (If you are inserting a mochi in the center, wrap the filling around the mochi until it is completely covered, then roll into a ball.)
 If you are working with a filling that is more moist (such as lotus seed) you can keep it chilled in either the refrigerator or the freezer before using.